vishakhadhonde9/Linux-Second-half-/Session-17.md

 | Red Hat      | rpm            | yum             |
 | Debian       | dpkg           | apt-get         |

-* Red Hat Based OS- Ubantu, Linux, Kali-Linux
+* Red Hat Based OS- Fedora, Linux, Amazon linux CentOS, Rhel, etc
-* Debian Based OS- Fedora, CentOS, Rhel
+* Debian Based OS- kali linux, Ubantu, etc
 # rpm-
 - RPM packages are typically files with a .rpm extension.
 - They are archives that contain the files to be installed, along with metadata such as package name, version, dependencies, and installation scripts.